-The OpenITI corpus was designed in a way that makes it easy for scripts to access, identify and analyze the texts in the corpus.
-As a human reader, it was until now not easy to find a particular text you are interested in: all texts have a filename that starts with the death date of the author, followed by a short transliterated version of the author’s name and the book title (for more on OpenITI’s Unique Record Identifier (URI) system, see https://alraqmiyyat.github.io/OpenITI/).
+The OpenITI corpus was designed in a way that makes it easy for scripts to access, identify and analyse the texts in the corpus.
+As a human reader, it was until now not easy to find a particular text you are interested in: all texts have a file name that starts with the death date of the author, followed by a short transliterated version of the author’s name and the book title (for more on OpenITI’s unique resource identifier (URI) system, see here).

-The text files are stored in GitHub repositories (folders) that represent 25-year time spans of the hijri era.
-While this is very convenient for a script, if a human reader does not know the death date of an author, it may be very cumbersome to locate the file in the 60 repositories.
+The text files are stored in GitHub repositories (folders) that represent twenty-five-year time spans of the Hijri era.
+While this is very convenient for a script, if a human reader does not know the death date of an author, it may be very cumbersome to locate the file in the sixty repositories.

 We now have a new way to search for files in the OpenITI corpus:

 Searching and filtering

 You can search the metadata of the entire corpus for author and title, in Arabic and the simplified ASCII transliteration used in our URI system.
 You can also filter the metadata by tags, publishing houses, text collections and so on by using the Search box in the top right of the screen.
 The metadata table can also be sorted by clicking on the arrows next to the column headers.